irublev/pgmex-blog/_posts/2017/2017-10-18-performance-comparison-of-postgres-connectors-in-matlab-part-3.md

 Here `dbName`, `userName`, `passwordStr` and `hostPortStr` are assumed to be char variables properly set, `hostPortStr` has the format `<serverName>:<portNumber>`.

-At first let us consider the case **DataReturnFormat** equal to 'cellarray'.
+At first let us consider the case when **DataReturnFormat** parameter is set to 'cellarray'.
 Then all the values of array types are returned as objects of **org.postgresql.jdbc.PgArray** class, each placed in a separate cell of the cell array being the single output of **fetch**: